As part of a six-week Asia trip, we were heading to Koh Samui, Thailand. And we wanted to visit Koh Tao too.

 After considerable research, we booked one of the delightful Koh Tao bungalows at Sensi Paradise Beach Resort.

-But this side-trip to Koh Tao was going to be “private” holiday time.
-We were paying for our hotel and we weren’t going to write about it.
+But this side-trip to Koh Tao was “private” holiday time.
+And we weren’t going to write about it.

 Famous last words…

-It seems you can’t get rid of the travel writer personas in us, because here we are – writing about our Koh Tao accommodation anyway!
+It seems you can’t get rid of the travel writer personas in us, because here we are – writing about the best places to stay in Koh Tao anyway!

-Our wooden bungalow on concrete pillars was quite rustic and simple, with white tile floors (higher category bungalows have polished wood floors).
+Our wooden bungalow on concrete pillars was quite rustic and simple, with white tile floors (higher category bungalows have polished wood or better quality stone floors).

 The open shower in the bathroom had a concrete floor with a fairly basic shower head.